MicrosoftDocs/VBA-Docs/api/Excel.PageSetup.PrintArea.md

 # PageSetup.PrintArea property (Excel)

-Returns or sets the range to be printed, as a string using A1-style references in the language of the macro.
+Returns or sets the range to be printed as a **String** using A1-style references in the language of the macro.
 Read/write **String**.

 ## Syntax